liballeg/allegro5/README_android.txt

 This port depends on having CMake, the Android SDK, and the Android NDK version r5b or better.

-FIXME: NDK versions r8 and r8b don't work - CMake will be unable to determine
-    endianness.

 Building on Linux
 =================